 For insured facilities (Invoice Financing only), an insurance premium is payable depending on the structure and the end buyer of the particular invoice.
-Premium rate is 8 basis points per month and is paid upfront to cover the entire tenure of the loan.
-GST is also payable.
+The premium rate is 0.1284% (or 12 bps) of the Investment Commitment submitted (inclusive of GST) irrespective of tenure, and is paid upfront to cover the entire tenure of the loan.

 Example insurance premium payable on a $1,000 investment:

 $1,000 X 0.1284%